Elementary Handbook

 Lunch Service

 Both elementary schools serve breakfast and hot lunches each day.
-The cost of breakfast is $1.55.
+Breakfast is free for all students.
 The cost of lunch is $2.65.
 The cost of milk is .75¢.
 Information about the food service program can be found on the Food Service portion of the website.

 11:10 a.m. – 11:40 a.m.
 Kindergarten and First Grade